Drug Arrest Felony Possession

 St. Petersburg / Clearwater Possession of Controlled Substance Lawyers

-The most important thing to keep in mind when dealing with drug charges / narcotics possession in Florida is an understanding that ownership of the substance has little to no bearing on the question of possession.
+The most important thing to keep in mind when dealing with narcotics / possession of controlled substance charges in Florida is an understanding that ownership of the substance has little to no bearing on the question of possession.
 Florida’s criminal drug laws do not take into account whether the drugs actually belonged to you or another person.
 All the law concerns itself with is whether you were in possession of the item.
 For purposes of Florida law, possession can be one of two types: actual or constructive.

 Actual Possession refers to a situation where an individual has an illegal drug on their person.
 For example, someone who has a baggie containing cocaine in their pocket would be in actual possession of the cocaine.
 On the other hand, a person can also be in constructive possession of a drug.

 Constructive Possession refers to a situation where a person has knowledge of the illegal drug and the ability to access this contraband.

 Consider the following scenario:

 A person is stopped while riding as a passenger in a friend’s car.
 A search of the vehicle by a police officer reveals cocaine in the glove box.
 Despite the fact that the passenger wasn’t holding the cocaine, Florida law still permits the prosecutor to pursue a conviction of the passenger for possession of cocaine.
 This legal concept is commonly referred to as having the ability to exercise “dominion and control” over the contraband.
 In other words, if the Pinellas County State Prosecutor can prove that the passenger had knowledge of the cocaine’s whereabouts in the vehicle, as well as, the ability to have accessed the drug, then a conviction for felony possession could result… even though the controlled substance belonged to the driver.